-A Dozen Easy Principles for Public Sector Program Success
+A Dozen Easy Principles for Organizational Success

 This post is adapted from a memo I prepared for my department’s management back in 2013.
 At the time, the Department of Environmental Services (DES)‘ new Director engaged the services of Denison Consulting to figure out the strengths and weaknesses of the organization.
 DES is Arlington County’s second largest department, with 15 Bureaus and nearly 1,000 full-time, part-time and contracted employees doing everything from transportation, development and streets, trash and recycling, facilities and water/utilities.
 Getting a handle on this sprawling group and moving it all in the right direction was the goal.
 A culture survey was given to all employees that Denison measured on four essential traits and twelve focus areas of organizations: